 For holders in street name: If your shares are held in street name, your shares may be voted even if you do not provide the brokerage firm with voting instructions.
-Subject to applicable Nasdaq Stock Market LLC (" Nasdaq."), New York Stock Exchange and SEC rules, brokers or other nominees who hold shares for a beneficial owner have the discretion to vote on "routine" proposals (such as the Auditor Ratification Proposal) when they have not received voting instructions.
+Subject to applicable Nasdaq Stock Market LLC ("Nasdaq"), New York Stock Exchange and SEC rules, brokers or other nominees who hold shares for a beneficial owner have the discretion to vote on "routine" proposals (such as the Charter Amendment Proposal and the Auditor Ratification Proposal) when they have not received voting instructions.